johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Duo.md

 ### Prerequisites

+- Access to the Microsoft [Entra Admin Center](https://entra.microsoft.com/)
+- Access to the Microsoft [365 Admin Center](https://admin.microsoft.com/#/Edge)
+- Access to the Duo Admin Panel as an administrator with the Owner, Administrator, or Application Manager [administrative roles](https://duo.com/docs/admin-roles).
+- Devices with Windows OS to be enrolled

 #### 1. Create the Edge Device Trust Connector Integration

 1. Log in to the [*Duo Admin Panel](https://admin.duosecurity.com/login?next=%2F) and navigate to **Trusted Endpoints** under the **Devices** section.